SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_gpio/readme.md

 ## Examples

-- Details for the example code are described in the following subsections.
+- Details for the example code are described in the following sub-sections.

 ## Initialization of GPIO in ULP Domain